p-r-o-m-e-t-h-e-u-s/CDI/README.md

     @property(nonatomic, readwrite) MyServiceProtocol *myService;
     @end

-    @implementation
+    @implementation InjectExample
-    // Using @inject with a implementation class which will be used to create the myService instance
+    // Using @inject with a implementation class which will be
+    // used to create the myService instance
     @inject(myService, MyServiceImplementation);
     @end